 Virginia Atkinson has 15 years of international advocacy and capacity building experience focused on empowerment of traditionally marginalized groups.
-She is the senior global inclusion advisor at the International Foundation for Electoral Systems (IFES), where she is responsible for providing strategic leadership to IFES’ disability rights portfolio and technical assistance and training to civil society organizations and government stakeholders on inclusive democracy and governance.
-She spearheads IFES’ intersectional approach to program design, including initiatives to advance the human rights of women and youth who identify with multiple social identities.
+She is the senior global inclusion advisor of the International Foundation for Electoral Systems (IFES), where she is responsible for providing strategic leadership to IFES’ inclusion portfolio and technical assistance and training to civil society organizations and government stakeholders on inclusive democracy, human rights and governance.
+She spearheads IFES’ intersectional approach to program design to advance the human rights of people who identify with multiple social identities.
 Atkinson’s technical leadership and close collaboration with regional program colleagues has led to recognition of IFES with the InterAction 2011 Disability Inclusion Award and Zero Project 2015 and 2019 Innovative Practice Awards.

 Atkinson is actively involved in numerous international human rights groups including as an adviser to the General Election Network for Disability Access in the Association of Southeast Asian Nations and serves as a member of the Advisory Board for American University’s Institute on Disability and Public Policy and the Organization of Security and Co-operation in Europe’s Expert Group on the Rights of Persons with Disabilities.
 She frequently conducts speaking engagements, including remarks on C-SPAN, at the United Nations in New York City and Vienna, and on Capitol Hill.
 She was a professional fellow with the U.S. Department of State in Armenia, served as faculty at the National University Ireland, Galway, International Disability Law Summer School, and has guest lectured at numerous universities.

 Prior to joining IFES, she worked for Survivor Corps, an organization that advocated for the rights of conflict survivors.
 Atkinson holds a bachelor’s degree in English from Mary Washington College, from which she received the Outstanding Young Alumnus Award, and holds a master’s degree in international relations from the University of Reading, England.